 Fortunately there are things men can do to help support and slow the decline of testosterone levels.

-It is important for men to do some resistance training each week.
+It is important for men to do some resistance training each week, ideally heavy weights.
 Find the sweet spot where the amount you are exercising is increasing your energy levels, not decreasing them.
 Overtraining can raise stress hormones to a point where they suppress testosterone production.
 Conversely, too little exercise can lead to fat gain and increased estrogen levels which results in lower testosterone.

 To keep things simple, being overweight (storing excess fat) lowers testosterone.
 Intake of high amounts of sugar (beet/cane/corn sugar, white starchy carbohydrates, and alcohol) cause weight gain.
 Reducing starchy carbohydrates and eliminating sugar and alcohol will help you lose weight and restore healthy testosterone levels.

 Soy is also something men should not over-consume.
 It is a strong phytoestrogen and can affect testosterone levels.

 To improve nitric oxide production we encourage the combining of foods high in nitrites (spinach, beets) with foods high in polyphenols (dk chocolate, nuts, berries, broccoli, capers).

 If weight is an issue, this must be addressed.
 Fasting (in all of its styles and lengths) is a great way for men to lose weight and get more efficient at burning fat for energy.